Capital Defender Summer Internship Program

 We give our interns a great deal of responsibility and their work is integral to our defense of clients.
 Intern research and drafting has formed the basis for numerous motions filed by the RPDO in our cases.

 Summer interns assisted in trying to convince a client to take a plea by role playing characters in a death penalty trial.
 Interns researched and documented systemic racism in the school system in which a client attended and how that directly relates to criminal activity, which will be a large part of the mitigation case should the case go to trial.
 Assisted in briefing to the Texas Court of Criminal Appeals in a pending case that could change how DNA evidence is analyzed in all criminal cases in the state of Texas.
-In the summer of 2022, interns assisted in critical trial preparation for both a competency trial and merits trial which will begin in the fall of 2022.
+In the summer of 2022, interns assisted in critical trial preparation for both a competency trial and merits trial which began in the fall of 2022.

 We expect our interns to be committed, work hard, actively participate and have fun learning.
 Many of our clients are outside the specific location of a trial office; interns can expect to travel with our trial teams as necessary, perhaps overnight.
 Interns will gain substantive knowledge of the RPDO’s work, including the legal and procedural aspects of death penalty litigation in Texas as well as Federal Constitutional standards applicable to all death penalty defense.